MalronWall/cloudflare-worker-error-page/README.md

 - Open the `wrangler.toml` file.
 - Remove the `#` in front of the variables you want to enable, or add them as **secrets** in Cloudflare (Worker Variables/Secrets section).

-## Notes

-- Canva URLs for error pages are configurable in `wrangler.toml`.

 ---